aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/cells-data/find-or-search-data/find-cells-with-specific-style/_index.md

 {{% /alert %}}

-The code in this example finds all cells that have the same style as that of cell A1.
+The code in this example finds all cells that have the same style as cell A1.
 After the code has been executed, all the cells that have the same style as A1 contain the text "Found".

 {{< gist "aspose-cells-gists" "c7b55cbeb75eaaae989115230a7619eb" "Cells-Data-SearchData-SearchCellWithSpecifyStyle.js" >}}